Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Smart Paint - Bumps

-Bumps (also called "bump mapping") is a special technique for simulating irregularities in the surface of a part.
-You actually put images in different layers on a surface where the underlying image creates an irregularity on the surface above.
-By default, bump folders in IRONCAD are ignored when rendering, so if you want to use them, we must first make a setting under GI to make them visible.
-Click on the arrow under Render Now and you will see Render Options
+Bumps (also called "bump mapping") is a special technique for simulating bumps in the surface of a part.
+You actually put images in different layers on a surface where the underlying image creates a bump on the surface above.
+By default, bump maps in IRONCAD are ignored when rendering so if you want to use these, we must first make a setting under GI to make these visible.

-where you then choose to go to the tab Global Illumination and uncheck Ignore Bump Normals followed by Ok.
+Click on the arrow below Render Now and you will see Render Options.
+There you choose to go to the tab Global Illumination and uncheck Ignore Bump Normals followed by OK.

 Below we see a yellow rendered sphere that does not contain a bump folder: